-As regular readers may have noticed, I’ve recently started using Shutterstock images in my blog posts (see above).
+As regular readers may have noticed, I’ve recently started using Shutterstock images in my blog posts.
 They reached out to me a couple of weeks ago and asked if I’d partner with them.
 Shutterstock has given me access to their 225 million-strong image library, in return for exposure on Jim’s Marketing Blog.

 Note: If you haven’t already heard of Shutterstock, they are headquartered at The Empire State Building with an IPO value of over half a billion dollars.
 In short, their service lets users find and buy images, vectors, videos, and music.

 What interested me, was the opportunity to test, and then share with you, if using ‘paid for’, premium images would have a positive, measurable impact on my marketing results.
-So, I’m going to use their images until the end of the year, then I’ll report back to you with my findings.
+So, I’m going to use their images until January, then I’ll report back to you with my findings.

-Previously, I’ve used images from freely available image libraries.
+Previously, I’ve used images from freely available image libraries or made my own.
 The obvious challenge with free images, is that they are used everywhere.
 In theory, because premium images are less commonly used and look better, they should be more effective at capturing attention.

 Some immediate feedback